 - The maximum height of stacked firewood cannot exceed 24”.

-- It is normally not necessary to extinguish the fire at the end of an event, however, Campus Safety should be notified when the event is over and a fire remains in the pit.
+- It is normally not necessary to extinguish the fire coals at the end of an event; however, it is expected that the sponsoring organization be present to supervise the fire while flames are present.
+Campus Safety should be notified when the event is over.

 - Use of the firepit may be denied or revoked if the weather conditions are too dry or windy, or detailed information about the event is unclear.